 Platteville in Grant County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-42° 44.103′ N, 90° 28.754′ W. Marker is in Platteville, Wisconsin, in Grant County.
-Marker is at the intersection of W. Irving Place and Court Street, on the left Touch for map.
+42° 44.093′ N, 90° 28.872′ W. Marker is in Platteville, Wisconsin, in Grant County.
+Marker is at the intersection of Main Street and Elm Street, on the right when traveling west on Main Street.
+Touch for map.
 Marker is in this post office area: Platteville WI 53818, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 16, 2010, by Gordon Govier of Monona, Wisconsin.
-This page has been viewed 583 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on July 16, 2010, by Gordon Govier of Monona, Wisconsin. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on July 24, 2010, by Gordon Govier of Monona, Wisconsin.
+This page has been viewed 731 times since then and 11 times this year.
+Last updated on July 28, 2010, by William J. Toman of Green Lake, Wisconsin.
+Photos: 1, 2, 3. submitted on July 24, 2010, by Gordon Govier of Monona, Wisconsin. • Kevin W. was the editor who published this page.